How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Key Benefit: Connects you with topic-specific audiences

-Use 3–5 relevant hashtags in each LinkedIn post to reach new communities that follow or search for those topics.
+Use 3-5 relevant hashtags in each LinkedIn post to reach people who follow or search for those topics.
+But the hashtags you pick matter more than the number you use.

 Effort: Low